Congressional District # 08

 Site ResponsibilityThis site is being addressed through the State of Minnesota's Closed Landfill Program.

-In 2000, U.S. EPA signed a preliminary close-out report which documented that all construction was completed.
-Currently, groundwater icontinues to improve through natural attenuation and monitoring confirms that contaminants are degrading.
-The most recent five-year review was conducted in 2008 and documented that the remedy remains protective of human health and the environment.
-The next five-year review will be completed in 2013.
+In 2000, EPA signed a preliminary close-out report which documented that all construction activity had been completed.
+Currently, groundwater continues to improve through natural attenuation and monitoring confirms that contaminants are degrading.
+The most recent five-year review was conducted in 2013, and it documented that the remedy remains protective of human health and the environment in the short-term because an alternate water supply was constructed, the landfill cap is intact, and the contaminated groundwater plume is stable.

 ContactsRemedial Project Manager, U.S. EPA